Last Updated on

 Related: Make sure you know what the top survival tools for the wilderness are, and check out our gear guides to the best survival hatchets, the best survival multi-tools, and the best survival bracelets

 You’ll want to stop and work on your shelter at least two hours before sundown, so as to give yourself enough time to build it, gather fuel and start a fire.
-If you don’t have a watch available or don’t know what time sundown is, you can measure the sun’s distance above the horizon using the fingers of your hand with the fingers extended horizontally (but held together).
+If you don’t have a watch available (check out our article about the best survival watches) or don’t know what time sundown is, you can measure the sun’s distance above the horizon using the fingers of your hand with the fingers extended horizontally (but held together).
 The width of each finger is roughly 15 minutes, so the sun should be the width of all eight fingers (without thumbs) above the horizon, when you stop traveling and start working on your shelter.
 (This is a survival “rule of thumb” – or “rule of no-thumbs”, as it were).

 How to Build a Primitive Shelter in the Wilderness